 These round plastic artist palettes are what we used.
 After our rock painting party I saw these flower palettes – they’re so stinking cute, aren’t they?
 We had so many of these inexpensive palettes and they became part of the party favors for the kids because they all loved them.

 Now to the paint.
-I’m going to be frank here and say, buy the cheapest acrylic paint for kids.
+I’m going to be frank here and say, for a rock painting party for kids, buy the cheapest acrylic paint for kids.

 We buy this brand and I use it to base coat rocks.
 It’s thick and covers well.
 Another benefit is that it can be slightly watered down for the kids to make it easier to use.
 For decorations, we use these acrylic paints (there are so many colors and they’re very inexpensive).